f5devcentral/f5-automation-labs/docs/class1/module3/module3.rst

 (Deployment of Virtual Servers, Pools, etc) are separated and delivered by different features.

-L1-3 Networking and Device Onboarding are delivered by ‘Cloud Connectors’ that are specific to the third party technology ecosystem (e.g. vCMP, Cisco APIC, VMware NSX, BIG-IP, etc).
+L1-3 Networking and Device Onboarding are delivered by **Cloud Connectors** that provide an abstracted interface to BIG-IP Onboarding in different environments.

 L4-7 service delivery is accomplished by: